fugerit-org/fj-doc/README.md

 `mvn clean install -P full,test`

-Or with the maven wrapper for linux :

-`./mvnw clean install -P full,test`

-Or with the maven wrapper for windows :

-`./mvnw clean install -P full,test`

 ### Run

 The Fugerit Venus Doc project is a library for generating documents to be included.